The following are some of the main benefits enjoyed by members of the Society. Click on the title of each item to reveal further details.

 Library

-The Society maintains an extensive and valuable library of published books and files of magazine articles for the benefit of UK members.
+The Society maintains an comprehensive and valuable library of published books and files of magazine articles for the benefit of UK members.

 The current rules and notes for using the Library can be found here, Rules and Notes